Documentation Index

 Example

-Let’s say you have the following dataset and set Number of Tiles to2.
+Let’s say you have the following dataset and set Number of Tiles to 2.

 Result